How to Stay Cool While Camping

 If it is particularly sweltering outside, laying a damp towel across the back of your neck is a great way to beat the heat during the day.
 At night, try soaking a small cloth in cold water and placing it across your forehead.
 As mentioned before, the high specific heat of water will allow it to suck quite a bit of heat out of your skin before it gets warm.
 When it does, just flip it over and enjoy the process all over again.

-This trick has the same effect in other forms: wearing a wet shirt, soaking your hat and so on.
+If you go for a hike, you can soak a bandana in cold water and tie it loosely around your neck.
+This trick has the same effect in other forms — wearing a wet shirt, soaking your hat and so on.

 11. Take a Cold Shower Before Going to Sleep